ochui/dj_config/README.rst

 --------------

-Django 2.0 is targeted, but older versions of Django should be compatible.
-Only Python 3 is supported.
+Django 4.0 is targeted, but older versions of Django should be compatible.

-Usage of Django-Heroku
+Usage of dj_config
 ----------------------

 In ``settings.py``, at the very bottom::

     …
     # Configure Django App for Heroku.
+    import dj_config
-    import django_xconfig
+    from dotenv import load_dotenv
+    load_dotenv()  # take environment variables
     django_xconfig.settings(locals())

 This will automatically configure ``DATABASE_URL``, ``ALLOWED_HOSTS``, WhiteNoise (for static assets), Logging, and Heroku CI for your application.